Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Jayfm17/README.md

 Questions:
 Define Software Engineering:
+Answer:
+Software engineering is a discipline within computer science that involves the systematic application of engineering principles to the development, operation, maintenance, and retirement of software.
+It focuses on creating high-quality software in a cost-effective and timely manner.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):